-- Read the job ad closely and underline all the words used to describe what the employer is looking for.
+- Read the job ad closely and underline all the words describing what the employer is looking for.

-- Think about how your skills and abilities stack up against these requirements.
+- Think about how your skills and abilities align to these requirements.

-- Tailor your application so that you only include experience and outline skills that match what is being asked for in the job ad.
+- Tailor your application so you only include the skills and experience that match what is being asked for in the job ad.